Pelosi Makes Last-Minute Endorsement of Joe Kennedy as Race Tightens

 While Kennedy, a descendant of one of America’s most influential political families, had enjoyed frontrunner status throughout most of the race’s duration, after minor campaign missteps in recent weeks and what some analysts have observed as an inability for Kennedy to distinguish his progressive viewpoints from those of Markey, the race has tightened significantly.

-One recent poll, conducted by SurveyUSA August 12–16, showed Markey ahead of Kennedy by just two points, 44 percent to 42 percent.
+One recent poll, conducted by SurveyUSA August 12–16, revealed Kennedy trailing Markey by two points, 44 percent to 42 percent, while RealClearPolitics polling average currently shows the candidates in a tie.

 In Pelosi’s endorsement announcement Thursday, she credited Kennedy with campaigning “across America” to help Democrats take control of the House in 2018, the year in which she also tapped the young congressman to deliver the Democrat response to President Trump’s first State of the Union address.